 Mary Queen of Scots facts – ten Scottish castles associated with Mary Queen of Scots

-Follow Mary Queen of Scots on a journey through Scotland with our pick of ten castles which played key roles in the life of the Stuart Queen.
+Follow Mary Queen of Scots on a journey through Scotland with our pick of ten castles which played key roles in the life of the Stewart queen.

 Dozens of Scottish castles can claim to have been visited by Mary Queen of Scots, either during her childhood or during one of the royal progresses when she was queen.
 The following ten castles played key roles in the life of Queen Mary:

 1. LINLITHGOW PALACE

 The birthplace of Mary Queen of Scots, who was born on 8 December 1542, Linlithgow Palace is famed as a home of the Royal Stewarts.
 King James I began work on the palace in 1424 and it became a favourite with Scottish royals, including King James V and Princess Elizabeth, the 'winter queen'.

 The palace is magnificently situated beside the fifteenth-century St Michaels Kirk, and Linlithgow Loch.
 A three-tiered 'wedding cake' fountain can be seen in full flow on Sundays during July and August.